manasvikyatham0609/ipl-score-predictor/README.md

 - Serves the ML model through a **REST API**.
 - Receives inputs from the frontend, processes them using the same pipeline as training, and returns the predicted score.
 - Endpoints:
-  - `POST /predict` — returns the predicted final score in JSON format.
+  - `POST /predict` — returns the predicted final score .

 ---